The Best Money Market Accounts for October 2023

 Teaser vs. ongoing bank interest rates

 Some banks lure customers with short-lived “teaser” rates.
-These look great but soon expire.
-What you really want to know when shopping for rates is what the ongoing rate currently is.
+These look great but will soon expire.
+What you want to know when shopping for rates is the current ongoing rate.

 Jumbo money market rates

-These are special rates some banks offer for accounts of $100,000 and up.
+Some banks offer These special rates for accounts of $100,000 and up.
 If you have a balance that big, you should base your decision based on the jumbo money market rates available.

 Different rate tiers

-Compare rates based on what your balance is likely to be, and be alert for maximum balance limits for certain rates as well as minimum balance requirements.
+Compare rates based on your likely balance, and be alert for maximum balance limits for specific rates and minimum balance requirements.

 2. Watch Out for Fees